omarkmu/pz-omichat/.github/CONTRIBUTING.md

 Start by creating a [fork](https://github.com/omarkmu/pz-omichat/fork).
 In your fork, you may want to create a new branch with `git checkout -b your-branch-name`.

-Note that changes which have a significant risk of being disruptive will be merged into the `beta` branch before being added to the mod.
 Once you're satisfied with your changes, create a [pull request](https://github.com/omarkmu/pz-omichat/compare).
+Note that most changes should be merged into the `beta` branch; minor fixes that are very unlikely to be disruptive can merge into `main` instead.

 ### Guidelines